Lake Erie College of Osteopathic Medicine - Bradenton Campus

 - LECOM School of Health Services Administration

-LECOM has designed a campus with the latest educational technology, where each and every detail lends itself to the mission of teaching students how to care for patients.
-Lecture halls use smart classroom technology, and smaller classrooms provide ideal environments for the small group, Problem-Based Learning meetings.
+LECOM has designed its campuses with the latest educational technology, where each and every detail lends itself to the mission of teaching students how to care for patients.
+Lecture halls use smart classroom technology, and smaller classrooms provide ideal environments for small group study sessions the lecture halls use smart classroom technology, and smaller classrooms provide ideal environments for the small group, problem-based learning meetings.
 The multipurpose labs and Standardized Patient Suite offers state-of-the-art teaching equipment for basic science and clinical studies.

 Student residence options: